mithril-security/blindllama-v2/README.md

 -A INPUT -j DROP
 COMMIT
 ```
-In the repository they can be found under: *mithril-os/mkosi/rootfs/mkosi.extra/etc/iptables/rules.v4* and *mithril-os/mkosi/rootfs/mkosi.extra/etc/iptables/rules.v6*
+In the repository they can be found in [rules.v4](mithril-os/mkosi/rootfs/mkosi.extra/etc/iptables/rules.v4) and [rules.v6](mithril-os/mkosi/rootfs/mkosi.extra/etc/iptables/rules.v6)

 These rules block all incoming and outgoing traffic except for DNS queries and localhost connections.
 The rules are applied on boot by the iptables-persistent package.
-You can verify that the package is installed if you take a look at the mkosi.conf file present at *mithril-os/mkosi/rootfs/mkosi.conf.j2*
+You can verify that the package is installed if you take a look at the [mkosi.conf](mithril-os/mkosi/rootfs/mkosi.conf.j2) file.

 Similarly for k3s we set rules to allow incoming traffic only to the ingress controller which acts as reverse proxy.
 Outgoing traffic is also restricted to the reverse proxy.
 All other traffic not destined for or leaving from the reverse proxy is blocked.
 Rules are also in place to allow traffic from the reverse proxy to the appropriate container (either blindllamav2 or the attestation server).